EthanCLEMENT/Codeforces-Solutions/README.md

 # Codeforce-problems

-In this repository I put all my scripts that are related to competitive programming.
+In this repository I put all my codeforce scripts.